 The high level of technology involved allows such machines to achieve the same quality as the conventional lapping process.
 Main advantages from the latter are the much higher production (5-10 times than the lapping) and the cleanliness of the process: in fact, considering that any free abrasive slurry isnít used, parts coming off the machine donít need any deep washing or special solvent fluids.

-Fine grinding technology is performed by Melchiorre with the double side machines series ELC and FP.
-While ELCs can cover all the main applications present in the high precision components industry, FPs have been developed tipically to increase the overall stock removal and the removal rate fo medium-hard materials.
+Fine grinding technology is performed by Melchiorre with the double side machines series ELC.
+ELCs can cover all the main applications present in the high precision components industry.

 - ELC Machines Series